Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Sue: I hope he doesn’t break a nail.

-But the Garm is successful.
+Thankfully, the Garm is successful.

 Sue: Yay!
 A dog saved the universe.
 You don’t see that very often.

-Me: Dog is god spelt backwards.
+Me: Dog is god spelt backwards, you know.

 And then Nyssa drops the bombshell: she has decided to stay on Terminus.